niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I have been invited to serve as a program committee member for ASE 2023.
+:mortar_board: I have been invited to serve as a program committee member for ASE 2023.